wp-plugins/simple-course-creator-post-meta/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fix: PHP warnings for sanitization of plugin settings

 = 1.0.1 =
-* add filters for post author and published date output
+* New: add filters for post author and published date output

 = 1.0.0 =
 * first stable version